HERO-KUN/PAGER_WEB_MEMORY/README.md

 You can simply swipe on mobile devices or create tab on desktop platform to change current pages.

 ## Changelog
+- 2020.05.18
+  - removed old registerPager function and added constructor of Pager.
 - 2020.04.26
   - new pager option : type! you can set pager orientation to vertical if you want, default if horizontal!
   - changed : PageTransitionMethod no more needs pager object to create object. it automatically sets its pager.